Video modulation: Decoding

-After the RF signals arrive the destination, the receiver can not obtain the data directly from the RF signals because there are coded and multiplied RF signals existing at the same time.
+After the RF signals arrive the destination, the receiver cannot obtain the data directly from the RF signals because there are coded and multiplied RF signals existing at the same time.
 As for the multiple RF signals problem, an electric filter is used.
 The frequency of each RF signal is usually different from other RF signals.
 An electronic filter can select only one RF signal on the basis of its carrier frequency, while rejecting all other RF signals.
 One example of this operation is selecting a channel on a television receiver.
 With only one RF signal that passes through the electric filter, only the one corresponding video signal is received, with no interference from the other RF signals.

 For the coded RF signals, a light sensor is utilized.
 Generally, a light sensor is a device that detects changes of light in quantities and provides a corresponding output.
 One application of light sensors is the compensated light sensor system.
 This system can control the level of light at a workplace.
 The ratio of the light at the light sensors to the level of controlled light at the workplace is maintained substantially constant as daylight entering the room varies.
 In decoding process, a light sensor is used to detect the RF signal and then output the decoded signal.
 In general, the RF signals steamed from electric filters are first converted from binary digit to octal digit (0, 1, 2, 3, 4, 5, 6, 7).
 The octal signals are then detected by the light sensors.
 The sensors respond by developing corresponding digital, electrical signals which are hence decoded to apprise the viewer of the transmitted message or are applied to external equipment such as a calculator, a computer, a hard copy machine or other devices appropriate for the particular occasion.